Creating a Gloop REST API

 Select Publish as the type of action, then click Next.

-Specify the name of the API and ensure New REST API is selected; then click Finish or Next again.
+Specify the name of the API, and select REST API as the Type; then click Finish or Next again.

 If you want to provide other details of your API later (such as its description, version, terms), then you may now click Finish.
 Choosing this option will open your API in the REST API editor immediately.
 You may ignore the succeeding steps in this guide.